Thomas J. Henry Takes Corporate Team Building To A Super Level

 Other recent results include:

-.$67 Million for a Company Vehicle Accident Resulting in a Spinal Cord and Back Injuries.
+for a Company Vehicle Accident Resulting in a Spinal Cord and Back

-.$60 Million for a Drunk Driving Accident Resulting in Facial and Abdominal Injuries.
+for a Drunk Driving Accident Resulting in Facial and Abdominal Injuries. $50 Million

-.$30.2 Million for an Accident Involving a Recalled Vehicle Resulting in Spinal Cord and Back Injuries.
+for an Accident Involving a Recalled Vehicle Resulting in Spinal Cord and Back Injuries. $12.7 Million

-.$12.7 Million for Medical Malpractice Resulting in Spinal Cord and Back Injuries.
+for Medical Malpractice Resulting in Spinal Cord and Back Injuries. $10.9 Million

-.$10.9 Million for Medical Malpractice Resulting in Spinal Cord and Back Injuries.
+for Medical Malpractice Resulting in Spinal Cord and Back Injuries. $10.3 Million

 Thomas J. Henry has been named a lifetime member of the Multi-Million Dollar Advocates Forum, a Top 100 Trial Lawyer by the National Trial Lawyers, and a lifetime charter member of Rue Ratings' Best Attorneys of America.
 He is an active philanthropist supporting a number of causes related to poverty, veterans, national disaster relief, education, animals, and the arts.